ros2/ros2_tracing/doc/design_ros_2.md

 This includes transposing the existing ROS 1 instrumentation to ROS 2, wherever applicable.
 This step may not include instrumenting DDS implementations, and thus may be limited to the layer right before `rmw`.

+### Targeted tools/dependencies

 The plan is to use LTTng with a ROS wrapper package like `tracetools` for ROS 1.

+The targeted analysis & visualization tools are pandas and Jupyter.

 ### Notes on client libraries